Nevada based company Robocoin has installed its first Bitcoin ATM machine in Vancouver.

 The world’s first Bitcoin ATM has started operating on Canadian soil and we consider this to be an important milestone, as the event will further validate its ability to be legal tender.
 The event makes Bitcoins way more accessible to the public that is still in the process of becoming aware of this alternative investment and store of value.
 With more than 10 000 merchants using Bitpay’s services, hence providing real goods and services for Bitcoins, the feasibility of cryptocurrencies is on the rise.

-As we have already mentioned a couple of forex brokers like Plus500 being the first, followed by AvaTrade are already offering the digital currency for trading.
+As we have already mentioned a couple of CFD brokers like Plus500 being the first, followed by AvaTrade are already offering the digital currency for trading.
 With the business journal Upstart recently reporting that Bitpay have processed the largest bitcoin transaction so far, totaling $1 mln, one can draw the conclusions that we are getting into a “this is a real deal” environment.

 After the German government formally legalizing Bitcoin, the digital currency is very likely to be soon an essential trading pair for forex brokers and binary option trading providers.
 The immense volatility in the USDBTC pair has all the potential to lure in some trading volume.
 The currency traded above $230 for the first time since April with transactions currently settling on one of the largest Bitcoin exchanges, Bitstamp at just about $215 per Bitcoin.